ketijakrista/fight-club/README.md

 - be used in `fight` function to determine, if opponent uses `attack()` or `useSpecialAttack()` methhod.
 If returned number is less than 25, use special attack

-# Knockout round (For fun)
+## Knockout round (For fun)

 Upgrade the fighters with other speacial powers.

 Make it possible to choose difficulty levels.

-Put all created heroes in Gym class and let the user play with the same character multiple times.
+Let user play with the same character multiple times.
 Maybe add levels and experience to heroes.

-Get crative and share your result in the CODELEX circle :)
+Get crative and share your result :)